datahubio/datahub-cloud-template-dataset/docs.md

 1. Go to https://github.com/datahubio/datahub-cloud-template
 2. Click "Use this template" at the top right and create the repository (can be public or private - works with both)
 3. Go to the app and create a new site by selecting the repository you just created (leave the "Root Dir" field empty)
 5. That's it!
 It is now published.
-Hit "Visit" at the top right to see what it looks like.
+Hit the green "Visit" button at the top right to see what it looks like.

-#### Customizing the template

-Now that you have the template deployed in your repository, you can add more features to it, or tidy it up in case you don't need everything.

-TODO

-If you want to eg.

 ### Starting from scratch

-> [!info] This currently requires some basic technical background.
+> [!info] This step currently requires some basic data know-how.

 You can create a new repository in Github.
 Currently, any Github repository with the following is supported:
 - Any markdown file + a `datapackage` frontmatter field ([Frictionless data package spec](https://specs.frictionlessdata.io/data-package/#language))